Seeing Stars: Hollywood Award Ceremonies

 Night, and you can watch them setting up the giant

 golden Oscar statues, and rolling out the red carpet.
+There are even tours of the Dolby Theatre on some days.
 But on

 Oscar Night itself, they won't let you near the place.